Independence Day Reception: Invitees

 On average, about 1800 guests are invited to the Independence Day Reception every year.
 Some are invited due to their status: yearly invites are sent to the members of the Council of State, Members of parliament, Diplomats, bishops, Finnish members of the European parliament, chancellors and rectors of Finnish Universities, military generals and the most senior officials of the Judiciary.
 Former presidents, prime ministers and speakers of the parliament are also among regular invitees.
 President Martti Ahtisaari began the tradition of inviting all Knights of the Mannerheim cross, who had previously been summoned to the reception by president Koivisto in 1987.
 The invites to the senior state officials rotate, so that invitations are sent every second or third year.

 Each year, approximately a third of the guests receive their first invite to the event.
 It has been a custom to invite the most prominent members of business and cultural life.
 The number of performing artists increased during the era of president Tarja Halonen.

 In 2009, the invitations were embedded with a microchip due to safety concerns.
 The chips were used for identity verification.

 The dress code for the occasion is very solemn, in the spirit of a White Tie event: the invitees are instructed to wear a "tailcoat and dress suit".
-Medallions of Honor can be worn in thir original size.
+Medallions of Honor can be worn in their original size.
 Men can use a dark suit - but not a tuxedo − instead of a tailcoat; for women the "evening dress" means a full-length gown made from a fine material, accompanied by jewellery.
 Artists have been given more leeway in following the dress code.
 Clergymen, police officers and military officers etc. arrive in their ceremonial dress.

 Both men and women can dress in the traditional folk costume if they so choose.
 According to experts, it is the best option for the occasion, as it fits the etiquette and also emphasises Finland's national identity.